gianlucadaddese/piecewise-zI/README.md

 The input files must be generated as follows:

 	- first line containing the sistem element names separated by tabulation.
-Element names must not contain spaces.
+Element names must not contain spaces or "_" (used to divide the relevant set).
+All the name must be unique

 	- other line containing the elements expression values ​​(discretized).
 The order of the lines is not important.
 The values ​​on the row must appear in the same order as the elements in the first row.